Review | Tom Sietsema’s 7 favorite places to eat right now

 Cocktails dreamed up by returning bar director Al Thompson, a veteran of the top-shelf Barmini, flatter the eating.
 His nutmeg-fragrant, rum-punched “maitaicolada” makes a spirited beginning, as does a bowl of crackling shrimp chips zapped with tamarind salt.

 This is food accorded lots of TLC.
-Luangrath’s beef curry involves braising the meat low and slow for almost four hours and chopping a jungle of enhancers — lemongrass, galangal, limes leaves and more — for the sauce based on coconut milk and gently sweetened with ground lychees.
+Luangrath’s beef curry involves braising the meat low and slow for almost four hours and chopping a jungle of enhancers — lemongrass, galangal, limes leaves and more — for the sauce based on coconut milk and gently sweetened with ground litchis.
 Time well spent.

 For now, the rear patio remains closed and takeout is limited to “neighbors who come by and ask,” says the area’s premier Laotian ambassador, who owns Hanumanh with her son, Bobby Pradachith, and includes in her realm the popular Padaek in Falls Church and Thip Khao in Columbia Heights.